testrashmi/codeenginetryjob/README.md

 # CONGRATULATIONS!
 Kudos to you!
-You have learned how to run jobs in IBM Cloud Code Engine.
+You have learned how to run jobs in IBM Cloud Code Engine and to view logs in LogDNA